lucasquemelli/COVID-10-Data-Analysis/README.md

 In this section, we performed the data exploration using SQLite.
 The skills used in this task were: Joins, CTE's, Subqueries, Temp Tables, Window Functions, Aggregate Functions, Views, and Converting/Casting Data Types.

 All data generated were used to create multiple views.
 All views were exported to csv files and may be found on [Views Folder](https://github.com/lucasquemelli/COVID-19_Data-Analysis/tree/main/Views).
-Since we used Tableau Public to create charts, we could not connect it to a database.
-Thus, we used these views to create charts on Tableau.
+Since we used Tableau Public to create charts and we cannot connect it to a database, we used these csv files as datasource, on Tableau, to create charts.

 # 3. Data Visualization